JDillon522/map-proof-of-concept/README.md

 > Class to create the slider
 > ./public/javascripts/mapbar.js

 > Class to create the map
 > ./public/javascripts/mapGen.js

 Concept: each slide is generated from a hidden input containing the url of a google street view.
 The fist slide is the default location.
 Clicking on a slide will take you to that location with a marker on the location.
 Clicking on that marker opens an overlay box with a link to view the street view.
 To exit the street view you just click on another slide.

+###Random Known Bugs:
+- I think the bx-slider is affecting how click event listeners are applied.
+Sometimes clicking on a slide doesnt work but if you move the slides around it does.
+Stumped.